EgyAnon/CPU-Task-Scheduler-Simulator/README.md

 - **Live Scheduling**: Simulate the scheduling process in real-time, with each unit of time mapped to 1 second.
 - **Non-Live Mode**: Option to run all existing processes without live scheduling.
 - **Remaining Burst Time Table**: Updated live as the simulation progresses.
+- **Instant Simulation Termination**: Allows users to stop the simulation immediately and view the final results without waiting for all processes to complete.
+- **Reset**: Clears all simulation data, allowing users to start a new simulation from scratch.

 ### Outputs
 1. **Gantt Chart**: Visual representation of the order and duration of each process.